 Long Island’s school spending may increase to an average of 2.35% for the 2017 – 2018 school years, with school increasing by up to 1.73% more compared to the 2017’s current hikes, yet only within state tax-cap restrictions for the large majority of districts.

 In Nassau, tax levies are said to increase by 1.37% & by 2.10% in Suffolk.
-Every year the Education Department colts reports from approximately seven hundred districts across the state, including one hundred and twenty one in the 2-county region.
+Every year the Education Department colts report from approximately seven hundred districts across the state, including one hundred and twenty-one in the 2-county region.

 In an effort to reduce costs as much as possible, 2 local teachers are currently being certified so they can work with students that do not speak English.

 1 district in Suffolk and 5 districts in Nassau are cutting taxes.
 This includes Valley Stream thirty which currently has the highest project levy minimization: 15.7 % (onetime cut).

 According to local school leaders, the cuts will fulfill their promise to make payments made by property owners in lieu of PILOTs (taxes payments) in order to lower the levy for this year and the next.
 It’s important to mention that their promise only covers the taxes payments that exceeded budgeted removes in 2017.

 The administrators of Valley Stream said they wish local homeowners will get some property tax relief thanks to the levy’s decrease, yet they’re not really sure about whether this will be the case due to the various complexities (not under their control) of Nassau’s tax system.